Shell script: Interoperability among scripting languages

 Many scripting languages share similar syntax and features due to their adherence to the POSIX standard, and several shells provide modes to emulate or maintain compatibility with others.
 This allows scripts written for one shell to often run in another with minimal changes.

 For example, Bash supports much of the original Bourne shell syntax and offers a POSIX-compliant mode to improve portability.
 However, Bash also includes a number of extensions not found in POSIX, commonly referred to as bashisms.
 While these features enhance scripting capabilities, they may reduce compatibility with other shells like Dash or ksh.

+A script that uses features specific to a certain shell may use a matching shebang (#!) as the first line, so that the operating system will use the specified interpreter (e.g. /bin/bash) to run the script, though this will not be sufficient when a feature is added to a shell without changing its name, or when one manually runs the script (e.g. sh foo.sh).

+A script can also check which shell it is being ran on and exit before the missing features are used, for example: